Miss Porter's School: Leadership transitions and Keep family stewardship (1884–1943)

-Sarah Porter's will named her nephew, Robert Porter Keep, as executor of her estate, of which the school was the most valuable asset.
+Porter's will named her nephew, Robert Porter Keep, as executor of her estate, of which the school was the most valuable asset.
 Dow's compensation for her position as sole head of school was also specified in the will.
 As executor, Robert Keep began extensive repairs and renovations to the school.
-While Dow continued to receive a salary as per Porter's will, she became convinced that Keep, in diverting the school's income to pay for construction, was enriching his inheritance with funds that were rightfully hers.
+While Dow continued to receive a salary as stipulated in Porter's will, she became convinced that Keep, in diverting the school's income to pay for construction, was enriching his inheritance with funds that were rightfully hers.
 The conflict escalated and culminated in Dow's resignation in 1903.
-She moved to Briarcliff, New York, taking with her as many as 140 students and 16 faculty members, and began Mrs. Dow's School for Girls, which would become Briarcliff Junior College, absorbed in 1977 into Pace University.
+When Dow moved to Briarcliff, New York and founded Mrs. Dow's School for Girls, all but three of Miss Porter's teachers went with her; as many as 140 students also switched schools.
+On the split between Keep and Dow, The Independent commented "how different might have been the story had Miss Porter realized that her school had grown into an institution" and left control of the school to a group of trustees instead of to an individual.